4 Things You Should Never Cook in Cast Iron

-Find out what dishes you should avoid making in your cast iron.
+Find out what dishes you should avoid making in your cast iron, then master cast iron cooking with our guide.

 Garlic, peppers, some fish, stinky cheeses and more tend to leave aromatic memories with your pan that will turn up in the next couple of things you cook in it.
 Ten minutes in a 400ºF oven will generally get rid the smell, but it’s best to avoid cooking foods that would be ruined by those lingering aromas for the next few cooks.
 (We’re looking at you, chocolate pecan skillet cookie.)